billkarsh/SpikeGLX/sglhome/docs/help/catgt_tshift/catgt_tshift.md

 ![<BR/>](car.jpg)

-## What Happened to Global Demux?
+## What is global demux (gbldmx)?

-Before version 2.2, and before tshift was implemented, CatGT offered a -gbldmx option.
-This separated the channels into groups that are sampled concurrently so suffer no time shifts within the group.
-CAR was performed on a group by group basis which often outperformed CAR on all channels.
+The CatGT gbldmx option separates the channels into groups that are sampled concurrently so suffer no time shifts within the group.
+CAR is then performed on a group by group basis which has advantages and disadvantages compared to doing (tshift + gblcar).

+Disadvantages:

-Because the number of channels in a multiplex group was small the averages were noisier than we can achieve by tshifting all channels into one large group and applying CAR after that.
+- Because the number of channels in a multiplex group is small the averages are noisier than we can achieve by tshifting all channels into one large group and applying CAR after that.

-Moreover, tshifting the data improves the results of other downstream operations like whitening and average waveform spread.
+- Outlier channels have a stronger biasing effect with smaller sample sizes.

+- The correction factors tend to be larger (small channel count in denominator) than with CAR, and that can produce overcorrection artifacts that look like spikes (often small inverted spikes).

+When to use gbldmx:

+- The probe sampling rate is 30 kHz, so noise faster than 15 kHz is not adequately sampled, and therefore, not accurately propagated to other channel groups by the tshift operation.
+So for very fast noise artifacts, gbldmx may produce better cancellation within each subsampling group.

+- gbldmx usually outperforms gblcar when tshift is omitted.
+You may want to omit tshift in CatGT, using the -no_tshift option, if tshift will be applied by some later component in your analysis pipeline.

-## What about CatGT loccar?
+## What is local CAR (loccar)?

 CatGT offers the option to do local CAR over a ring of channels.
 The idea is that for each channel a disk is used to average the signal of neighbor